 It was the second year of Virgil Exner's new 'Forward Look' and some styling changes gave the cars a cleaner, streamlined look.
-The popular color-sweep two-toning remained as is evident in this 1956 DeSoto Firedome 4-Door Sedan, in the rather striking and rare, Iridescent Plum Metallic over Iridescent Lavender Metallic paintwork.
+The popular color-sweep two-toning remained as is evident in this 1956 DeSoto Firedome 4-Door Sedan.

 Due to the greater demands for accessories on cars a necessary change was moving to 12-volt electrics this year.